 Northbound: From U.S. Interstate 5 North, transfer to California State Route 99 North toward Bakersfield.
 Drive north 97 mi (156 km) on California State Route 99 and transfer to California State Route 198 East toward Visalia.
-Drive east 82 mi (132 km) on California State Route 198 (Generals Highway) and turn left onto Forest Service Road 14S75 (Redwood Mountain Road) toward Redwood Canyon.
+Drive east 82 mi (132 km) on California State Route 198 (Generals Highway), past Four Guardsmen, and turn left onto Forest Service Road 14S75 (Redwood Mountain Road) toward Redwood Canyon.

 Southbound: From U.S. Interstate 5 South in Sacramento, transfer to U.S. Highway 50 East toward South Lake Tahoe.
 Drive east 1.7 mi (2.7 km) on U.S. Highway 50 and transfer to California State Highway 99 South.
 Near Fresno, transfer to California State Route 180 East.
 Drive east 56 mi (90 km) on California State Route 180, and turn right onto California State Route 198 West.
 Drive south 4 mi (6 km) on California State Route 198 (Generals Highway) and turn right onto Forest Service Road 14S75 (Redwood Mountain Road) toward Redwood Canyon.

 Road Warning: Forest Service Road 14S75 (Redwood Mountain Road) is closed during winter.
 This unpaved road usually opens on the Wednesday before Memorial Day and closes when it becomes impassible due to snow.